Kings Landing Historical Settlement: Structures and exhibits

 More than a dozen houses, most of which are original buildings, are gathered on site.
 In the houses, employees welcome visitors, go about daily chores, cook period meals and create period crafts, all while in costumes appropriate to the time period of their area.

 There are also "trades" buildings: these are the shops and businesses that the local men would have owned and operated, many of which would have required a period of apprenticeship/training for those employed there.
-Examples would be the Print Shop, Sash and Door Factory, Gorham's Carpenter Shop, Dennin's Blacksmith Shop, etc.
+Examples would be the Print Shop, Sash and Door Factory, the Carpenter Shop, the Blacksmith Shop, etc.

 Being a living museum, these buildings are kept in working order whenever possible and, in some case, artisans provide goods and services for other parts of the village and for sale in the shops.
 The complex has a number of barns, and appropriate livestock to go with them.
 This ranges from chickens and geese to large work horses and oxen.
 The animals are kept on site not only for show, but also for practical purposes.
 For example, the chickens give eggs, the cows produce milk, and the horses are used to pull wagons for the visitors from one end of the village to the other.